DuongTSon/algorithm-data-structure/README.md

 # algorithm-data-structure

-Algorithm and data structure in the Stanford Algorithm course
+This repository contains code samples for problems in The Stanford Algorithm course.